-This policy applies to all employees of the City in the classifications covered by this Memorandum of Understanding.
-This policy applies to alcohol and to all substances, drugs or medication, legal or illegal, which impair and employee's ability to perform his/her assigned functions and duties.
+This policy applies to all employees of the city in the classifications covered by this Memorandum of Understanding.
+This policy applies to alcohol and to all substances, drug or medication, legal or illegal, which impair an employee's ability to perform his/her assigned functions and duties.